adUst0/Tetris/README.md

 * To build on Windows / Linux use the Makefile
 * In order to build on Ubuntu, first install SFML library:
 	* sudo apt-get install libsfml-dev

+To turn on / off AI mode, press X. Controls are disabled in AI mode.